Actionpanel/gpio-web-controller/README.md

 # GpioFlow

-🚀 Web-based GPIO control software for Raspberry Pi with a dynamic, configurable frontend.
+🚀 Web-based GPIO & PWM control software for Raspberry Pi with a dynamic, configurable frontend.

 🌐 Website: https://actionpanel.de

 ---

-## 🔌 Control GPIO.
+## 🔌 Control GPIO & PWM.
 Visually.
 Easily.

 GpioFlow is a commercial software solution that allows you to control Raspberry Pi GPIO pins through a modern, web-based user interface — no programming required.